-Are you ready to pack in that nutrition and still like like a cool mum?
-Here is the dried peas nuggets, that teen pleaser that gets hugs back to be cool.
-Easy to meal prep this oil-free, dairy-free, vegan baked vatana pattice makes a hard week feel a bit easier.
+Are you ready to pack in that nutrition and still be a cool mum?
+Here is the dried peas nuggets, that teen pleaser that makes hugs cool again.
+Easy to meal prep, this oil-free, dairy-free, vegan baked vatana pattice makes a hard week feel so much lighter.

-Not every day, but once in a way I do wish my kids did not grow up so fast.
-This is just like any other mother, them having a proper meal is important to me.
+Once in a way I can’t help but wish my kids did not grow up so fast.
+Just like any other mother, them having a proper meal is important to me.
 At the same time, it may not be cool to have bigger lunchboxes.
-This is when we started experimenting with options that a protein-rich and keep them sustained and yet are in vogue.
-Nugget was a sure thing that easily attracted their attention.
-Easier to eat and share these nuggets have been a staple in the alternate week meal prep.
-Since these baked peas nuggets seem to capture more of their attention than any other, hope it is of some help to you too.
+This is when we started experimenting with options that a protein-rich, keeping them sustained and yet are in vogue.
+Nuggets were a sure thing that easily attracted their attention.
+Easy to eat and share, these vegan nuggets have been a staple in my fornightly meal prep.
+Since these baked peas nuggets seem to capture more of their attention than any other, I hope it will bring you some lightness too.

 What’s vatana?